List of 8 Best Hiking Emergency Beacon and Buying Guide

 Standard Horizon HX870 VHF Personal Locator Beacon

-It’s designed to fit perfectly into your backpack and it’s also lightweight.
+It’s designed to fit perfectly into your backpack and is lightweight.
 Affordable and one of the best available in the market.

-This VHF marine radio is a very effective emergency device for your hiking adventures, particularly in water-dominated areas.
-It comes with some amazing features but it still is quite affordable.
+This VHF marine radio is a very effective emergency device for hiking, particularly in water-dominated areas.
+It comes with some amazing features, but it still is quite affordable.
 With its solid and durable construction, you can be certain that this emergency beacon can go the mile with you.

-This VHF marine device comes with a digital selective calling (DSC) capability.
-In an emergency, you can simply push the red button on the device and it will send a distress signal with your location to those keeping track of your movements.
+This VHF marine device has a digital selective calling (DSC) capability.
+In an emergency, you can push the device’s red button, which will send a distress signal with your location to those keeping track of your movements.
 The built-in GPS feature can determine your position accurately.

 You can also make position requests for your buddies that you are hiking with.
 You could even decide to send your position to a specific person.
 This beacon is also a communication device that allows individual and group calls.

 The noise cancellation feature of this beacon ensures that your voice is as clear as possible.
 The compass, waypoints, and route’s function are features that aid in navigation.
-This beacon also comes with an intuitive interface and large screen that makes it easy to use.
+This beacon also comes with an intuitive interface and a large screen, making it easy to use.

 Highlighted Features: